List of It's Always Sunny in Philadelphia characters: The Waitress

-As a running gag, her real name is never mentioned; she is simply referred to as "The Waitress," and directly as "Waitress."
-It was hinted Charlie may know her name in "The Gang Sells Out" when he chides her for liking Dennis when he doesn't even know her real name.
-The only clues to her name are that it does not start with "W" and is not "Beautiful," the name Dennis guessed when he was accused of not knowing it.
-In "The Waitress Is Getting Married," it is revealed that she went to high school with the Gang, where she and Dee dated the same guy (a retcon after not knowing Dee when they 'first meet' in the second episode of the series).
-She attends the high-school reunion with the Gang, where her name tag is missing (further implying her status as 'easily forgettable', a theme in that episode), preventing her name from being revealed.
+As a running gag, her real name is never mentioned; she is simply referred to as "The Waitress", and addressed as "Waitress".
+It was hinted Charlie may know her name in "The Gang Sells Out" when he chides her for liking Dennis when he does not even know her real name.
+The only clues to her name are that it does not start with "W" and is not "Beautiful", the name Dennis guessed when he was accused of not knowing it.
+In "The Waitress Is Getting Married", it is revealed that she went to high school with the gang, where she and Dee dated the same guy (a retcon after not knowing Dee when they "first meet" in the second episode of the series).
+She attends the high-school reunion with the gang, where her name tag is missing (further implying her status as "easily forgettable", a theme in that episode), preventing her name from being revealed.
 Many fans assumed her name was Nikki Potnick when Frank showed up with a stolen tag bearing that name.
 However, Glenn Howerton specified on Twitter that this is not the case.
 Nikki Potnick is mentioned by Charlie in the episode "Underage Drinking: A National Concern" when he reminisces how the gang crashed Potnick's car into a tree during a night of underage drinking.

 In a tongue-in-cheek online special feature for season 10, Ellis is filmed making a promotional video and about to reveal her name when Glenn Howerton arrives.
 Howerton begins to allude to bad things happening to her and when she does not understand, he reveals her real-life husband Charlie Day pointing a sniper rifle at her.
 She whispers in his ear what she believes to be her name, but Howerton says it is wrong and calls off Charlie.
 After the men leave, she tried to report the crime but screams when she is asked for her name and does not know it.